-7.9 All Overtime-Eligible Law Enforcement Employees Subpoenaed to Appear in Court provided the court appearance is not immediately preceding or following the employee's scheduled shift.
+7.9 All Overtime-Eligible Law Enforcement Employees Subpoenaed to Appear in Court

+All law enforcement employees who are subpoenaed to appear in court in connection with their official duties will be compensated a minimum of three (3) hours of work time, provided the court appearance is not immediately preceding or following the employee's scheduled shift.
 Court appearances immediately preceding or following a scheduled shift will be compensated as actual time worked.
 All law enforcement employees will verify with the court the evening prior to their appearance to confirm the subpoena is still active and their appearance is required.